 My favourite time to meditate is either first thing in the morning or last thing at night.
 Or even both…

 To start I just sit quietly.
-If I think of something, I tell myself, OK, I’ve thought of that, and then I let it go.
+If my mind wanders, I accept that, and bring my attention back once more.
 Thoughts will keep cropping up, of course.
 Let them.
 If you find yourself suddenly realising you’ve been thinking about something for the last few moments, don’t worry.
 Just acknowledge it, and let it go.
 Breathe in through your nose, out through your mouth.
 Just so that your breathing is comfortable.

 Let yourself sit for a few minutes.
 Maybe towards the end, think of the positive things you are going to experience that day, or reflect on the good things that you’ve achieved.
 Just a few moments for yourself.

 Personally, I love to sit outside in the morning, listening to the world wake up, breathing in still, fresh air, still damp with morning dew.
 At night, I sit in a bedroom.
 I breathe.
-I reflect, I just let the many thoughts from the day just dissipate away.
 Sometimes it only takes a few moments.
 Sometimes it’s longer.
 Just take whatever you need.

 What happens when you meditate?

 I began thinking that just a few minutes a day wouldn’t make any difference whatsoever.
 I thought I didn’t have time, that I could manage all my thoughts anyway.
 But I gave it a go.
 And even on the first day, I felt slightly different.
 I felt more ‘space’ in my head.
 I felt more in control.
 And over time, just taking a few moments each day helps me begin to see my thoughts as something separate.
 I can start to distance myself from them.

 I use the word ‘meditation’ lightly, in that sometimes I just sit and breathe.
 That break, that breathing space for your brain, makes all the difference.
 It helps to declutter your mind and give you more focus.